marvinquiet/Cellcano/docs/index.md

 ## install Cellcano either by
 conda install -c conda-forge r-base=4.0  ## this will install R

-### these might be needed if errors occur when installing ArchRlibra
+### these might be system pacakges which are needed if errors occur when installing ArchR
 # conda install -c conda-forge r-devtools  ## this will install R devtools package which is a prerequisite for installing ArchR when directly installing devtools package fails
 # conda install -c conda-forge r-cairo ## this will install R cairo package which is a prerequisite for ArchR
 # conda install -c bioconda bioconductor-rhdf5 ## this will install R rhdf5 package which is another prerequisite for installing ArchR